Signs of Alcoholism

 liberty mental health woman headache

-• Feeling sick, anxious, or irritable when you stop drinking
+• Feeling shaky, anxious, or unwell when not drinking

 liberty therapy man blue shirt tie sitting desk